Sadifbanu02/InterviewBit_SQL_programs/README.md

 ## 📚 Course Overview

 The InterviewBit Databases: SQL Queries course is designed to build your SQL skills from basic to intermediate query-writing techniques.
-The course focuses on solving real SQL problems that are frequently asked in technical interviews and used in real data wo      rk.
+The course focuses on solving real SQL problems that are frequently asked in technical interviews and used in real data work.
 ---
 ## 🧠 What You’ll Learn
 ---